avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

 which is the gradient we want.
 We can use this gradient for gradient *ascent* by flipping the sign, and doing gradient *descent*.
 This is how we will be implementing REINFORCE.

+### On-Policy vs Off-Policy Learning

 This is a good time to bring up the difference between **on-policy** learning and **off-policy** learning.

 **On-policy** learning requires that data used for training a policy $\pi$ is actually collected *by that policy*.
 Policy gradient-based algorithms, such as REINFORCE, are usually on-policy.
 This is evident in the form of the policy gradient theorem, where the expectation is taken over trajectories $\tau$, whose distribution depends directly on the policy $\pi$.

 **Off-policy** learning does not require that data used for training a policy $\pi$ be collected by that policy.
 For example, $Q$-learning (and deep $Q$-learning) are off-policy algorithms. $Q$-learning only requires data of the form $s_t, a_t, r_t, s_{t+1}$ to learn the $Q$-function.
 This data could easily be collected by a random policy.

-When using an on-policy algorithm, if we collect training data and then use that data to update our policy's parameters $\theta$, we cannot re-use that data for further training.
+When using an on-policy algorithm, if we collect training data and then use that data to update our policy's parameters $\theta$, we cannot re-use that data for further training, since the updated policy no longer matches the policy that collected the data.
 This is the downside of on-policy algorithms.

+### Parallel Environments

 To get a less variable estimate of the gradient $\hat{g}$, we can run multiple rollouts in parallel and compute the average gradient over each rollout.
 This stabilizes training and allows us to increase our learning rate since we can be more confident in out gradient estimate.

-Below we provide the same implementation for a vectorized environment that we used in the [previous post](dqn) (with a minor change since we will be allowing non-discrete actions this time):
+Below we provide the same implementation for a vectorized environment that we used in the [previous post]({% post_url 2020-05-31-dqn %}) (with a minor change since we will be allowing non-discrete actions this time):

 ```python